Computers and Technology FAQ

 If computers are available when you visit the branch, you may be able to use one immediately.

-No. Once you end your session the computer will automatically power off and restart.
+No. Once you end your session the computer will power off and restart.
 The restart will wipe anything saved to the computer during your use.

 Printing and Copying

-Printing and copying is charged per page:
+Printing and copying charges per page:

 A4/A3 B&W $0.15